Before you begin

 It is important to note that once renunciation has been approved, it can be very challenging to regain the lost citizenship, even impossible in some cases.
 It is also important to note that depending on the reason you renounced your citizenship for, you may be unable to enter the country again.
 For those reasons, I strongly recommend avoiding acquiring the citizenship of a country that does not allow dual citizenship.

 According to the United Nations, a stateless person is “a person who is not considered as a national by any State under the operation of its law”.
 In most cases, the statelessness is due to administrative obstacles resulting from war or major political changes (the dissolution of the USSR for example).
 In some cases, though, the statelessness can be voluntary.
 There has been several cases of individuals renouncing their citizenship for either political or financial reasons.
 Garry Davis, best known as the founder of the World Service Authority, is certainly the most famous case.

 It is important to note that statelessness is utterly incompatible with the Zero Tax Nomad lifestyle and that while the idea of becoming a “world citizen” may sound romantic, it should not be pursued.
-That being said, there are a few legitimate situations where one might become stateless by mistake such as:
+That being said, there are a few legitimate situations where one might become stateless by accident such as:

 1. Certain countries do not accept dual citizenship.
 As such, someone applying for naturalization may be required to renounce an existing citizenship before being granted the new one.
 In this situation, the person effectively becomes stateless until the new citizenship is granted.
 This is normally not a major issue but there have been cases of people being denied naturalization after renouncing their citizenship effectively leaving them stateless.
 In some countries, failure to declare information during an application for naturalization may be ground for the withdrawal of citizenship also leaving the person stateless.